 The whole mining process where a number of miners compete against each other with one of them winning the task of verifying the transaction which is an inefficient process that gets put in a ledger to be shared with the bitcoin computer network.
 This is an inefficient way to verify transactions.

-In a normal financial system, there is a small number of individuals or institutions (banks, and so on) whose job is to validate, verify, transactions and make sure there is no double-spending.
+In a normal financial system, there is a small number of individuals or institutions (banks, and so on) whose job is to validate, and verify transactions and make sure there is no double-spending.

 If we take into account the huge energy consumption, and the inefficient transaction-mining process and add the carbon tax to it then, bitcoin’s value should be well below zero.

 Bitcoin Price Manipulation

-Unfortunately, there has been an orchestrated bitcoin price manipulation operation.
-There have been allegations for pump and dump groups on Telegram who are pumping and dumping the price of it.
+Unfortunately, there has been an orchestrated Bitcoin price manipulation operation.
+There have been allegations of pump and dump groups on Telegram who are pumping and dumping the price of it.

 We are also aware of the tether issuance which has been bringing a billion dollars into Bitcoin almost every single day money coming out of nowhere.
 Sadly, it looks like Tether has been used to buy Bitcoin, and of course, all this is not backed by anything.